 Fifty-six sites sprawl east of the Parkway overlooking Bluffs Lodge.
 From the end loop, a short meadow walk and left on the Bluff Ridge Trail leads to a log cabin picnic shelter with fine views.

-Located between Price Lake and Price Campground, 100 picnic sites and restrooms line a meandering stream at the start of the strenuous 4.9-mile Boone Fork Trail loop.
+100 picnic sites and restrooms line a meandering stream at the start of the strenuous 4.9-mile Boone Fork Trail loop.

 This picnic spot's 100 sites and restrooms lie along the banks of the Linville River above Linville Falls.